encode/django-rest-framework/docs/api-guide/schemas.md

 Further information and support on building Hypermedia APIs with REST framework is planned for a future version.

 ---

-# Adding a schema
+# Creating a schema

-You'll need to install the `coreapi` package in order to add schema support for REST framework.

-    pip install coreapi

 REST framework includes functionality for auto-generating a schema, or allows you to specify one explicitly.

+## Manual Schema Specification

+To manually specify a schema you create a Core API `Document`, similar to the example above.

+    schema = coreapi.Document(
+        title='Flight Search API',
+        content={
+            ...
+        }
+    )

+## Automatic Schema Generation

+Automatic schema generation is provided by the `SchemaGenerator` class.

+`SchemaGenerator` processes a list of routed URL pattterns and compiles the appropriately structured Core API Document.

+Basic usage is just to provide the title for your schema and call `get_schema()`:

+    generator = schemas.SchemaGenerator(title='Flight Search API')
+    schema = generator.get_schema()

+### Per-View Schema Customisation

+By default, view introspection is performed by an `AutoSchema` instance accessible via the `schema` attribute on `APIView`.
+This provides the appropriate Core API `Link` object for the view, request method and path:

+    auto_schema = view.schema
+    coreapi_link = auto_schema.get_link(...)

+(Aside: In compiling the schema, `SchemaGenerator` calls `view.schema.get_link()` for each view, allowed method and path.)

+To customise the `Link` generation you may:

+* Instantiate `AutoSchema` on your view with the `manual_fields` kwarg:

+        from rest_framework.views import APIView
+        from rest_framework.schemas import AutoSchema

+        class CustomView(APIView):
+            ...
+            schema = AutoSchema(
+                manual_fields= {
+                    "extra_field": coreapi.Field(...)
+                }
+            )

+    This allows extension for the most common case without subclassing.

+* Provide an `AutoSchema` subclass with more complex customisation:

+        from rest_framework.views import APIView
+        from rest_framework.schemas import AutoSchema

+        class CustomSchema(AutoSchema):
+            def get_link(...):
+                # Implemet custom introspection here (or in other sub-methods)

+        class CustomView(APIView):
+            ...
+            schema = CustomSchema()

+    This provides complete control over view introspection.

+* Instantiate `ManualSchema` on your view, providing the Core API `Link`
+  explicitly:

+        from rest_framework.views import APIView
+        from rest_framework.schemas import ManualSchema

+        class CustomView(APIView):
+            ...
+            schema = ManualSchema(
+                coreapi.Link(...)
+            )

+    This allows manually specifying the schema for some views whilst maintaining automatic generation elsewhere.

+---

+**Note**: For full details on `SchemaGenerator` plus the `AutoSchema` and `ManualSchema` descriptors see the [API Reference below](#api-reference).

+---

+# Adding a schema view

-There are a few different ways to add a schema to your API, depending on exactly what you need.
+There are a few different ways to add a schema view to your API, depending on exactly what you need.

 ## The get_schema_view shortcut